MuhRaihan001/-Dynamic-Signal-system/README.md

 ### 2. Editing Tower Radius

 To edit the radius of an existing tower, use the command `/editradius`.
-This will update the tower's radius with the specified ID.
+This command will update the tower's radius with the specified ID.

 **Command Format:**